Skip to main content

 Explosives legislation

 The use of explosives in all NSW workplaces is covered by the Explosives Act 2003 and Explosives Regulation 2013.
 The main purpose of the legislation is to improve public safety and security of explosives (as well as concentrated ammonium nitrate) by preventing unauthorised access.
-Under the legislation, anyone handling explosives needs to hold a Blasting explosives users license.
+Under the legislation, anyone handling explosives needs to hold a Blasting explosives users licence.

 You might also be interested in